VektrexElectronicSystems/SpikeSafePythonSamples/Instrument Examples/Run DC/README.md

 # Examples for Operating a SpikeSafe PRF or SMU in DC modes

 ## Purpose
 How to use a SpikeSafe PRF or SMU to deliver high precision DC current to an LED or Laser.
 These operation modes output constant current at the specified Set Current.
-Current is outputted with configurable current ramp and automated power reduction to protect devices under test.

-DC mode and DC Dynamic mode operate very similarly.
-Generally, Vektrex recommends running with the newer DC Dynamic mode in order to take advantage of dynamic current changes during operation, as well as more efficient internal calculations within the SpikeSafe.
-DC mode is recommended for maximum efficency such as long term reliability testing.
+The two modes differ in the way they start up, and the way they regulate current after startup.

+Vektrex recommends using DC Dynamic for testing low currents below a few amps.
+DC Dynamic starts with no ramp, the current transitions from zero to the programmed value in microseconds.
+DC Dynamic does not make adjustement to decrease internal power disipation.

+For long term testing over a few amps DC mode is recommend.
+DC Mode makes internal adjustment to decrease power dissipation.
+For long term reliability testing the reduction is power can same energy and generate less heat.
+The small adjustments can introduce a very small current variation, usually less than 0.1% of programmed setpoint.

 ## Overview: Run DC Mode
 Operates SpikeSafe as DC current source with single output current.

-## Key Settings Run DC Mode
+## Key Settings: Run DC Mode
 - **Set Current:** 100mA
 - **Compliance Voltage:** 10V
 - **Ramp Rate:** Default.
 Voltage will ramp as fast as 10V/sec.
 Current will ramp as fast as 1A/sec.

 ## Current Output: Run DC Mode
 - When running either sequence, one can expect to see the following current ramp.
 This image was acquired by measuring output current using a TCPA300 Current Probe into a MDO3024 Mixed Domain Oscilloscope

 ![](DC_Ramp.png)

 ## Overview: Run DC Dynamic Mode
 Operates SpikeSafe as DC current source with multiple output current.
 In DC Dynamic mode, the Set Current can be modified while the SpikeSafe is outputting current.
 This example can be used to generate a software controlled stair case ramp.